ParaNames: A Massively Multilingual Entity Name Corpus: Related work

 The Named Entity Workshop (NEWS) shared task has created parallel name resources across a series of shared tasks.
 In the 2018 version of the shared task \citep{chen-etal-2018-report,chen-etal-2018-news}, participants were asked to transliterate between language pairs involving English, Thai, Persian, Chinese, Vietnamese, Hindi, Tamil, Kannada, Bangla, Hebrew, Japanese (Katakana / Kanji), and Korean (Hangul), although the task did not include transliteration between all pairs.
 The NEWS 2018 datasets are hand-crafted and much smaller than ours, at most 30k names per language pair.
 Unlike our resource, the datasets for these shared tasks are not fully publicly available; the test set is held back and the each of the five training sets is subject to different licensing restrictions.

 We do not claim to be the first to harvest the parallel entity names available from Wikidata or Wikipedia.
-There is scattered prior work in this area, with one of the earliest explorations at scale being performed by \citet{irvine-etal-2010-transliterating}.
-Recently, \citet{benites-etal-2020-translit} used Wikipedia as a data source and automatically extracted potential transliteration pairs, combining their outputs with several previously published corpora into an aggregate corpus of 1.6 million names.
+There is scattered prior work in this area, with one of the earliest explorations at scale being performed by \citet{irvine-etal-2010-transliterating}. \citet{steinberger-etal-2011-jrc} also collected names for roughly 200,000 entities in 20 scripts and several languages, using Wikipedia and news articles as their data sources.
+Building on their work, \citet{benites-etal-2020-translit} also used Wikipedia as a data source and automatically extracted potential transliteration pairs, combining their outputs with several previously published corpora into an aggregate corpus of 1.6 million names.
+While all these works produced collections of entities that are more modern than those produced by e.g. \citet{wu-etal-2018-creating}, the total number of names is still far smaller than our present resource.

 Specifically for lower-resourced languages, many approaches to named entity recognition and linking for the LORELEI program \citep{strassel-tracey-2016-lorelei} used Wikidata, Wikipedia, DBpedia, GeoNames, and other resources to provide name lists and other information relevant to the languages and regions for which systems were developed.
 However, while ad-hoc extractions of these resources were integrated into systems, we are unable to identify prior attempts to create a transparent, replicable extraction pipeline and to distribute the extracted resources with wide language coverage.